the-broz/NoMoreLinksPolicies/PRIVACY_POLICY.md

 # Privacy Policy
+Last updated: March 27, 2025
 This Privacy Policy describes how **NoMoreLinks**, our Discord bot, handles data and user privacy.
 By using the bot, you agree to the practices described below.
 To make it clear and simple. **We do not store any information related to you and cannot be pointed back to you.
-Only generic logging info of errors that occur are stored in a temporary log.**
+Only generic logging info of errors that occur are stored in a temporary log.
+In relation to logging the bot now stores logs of errors called rays.
+Rays can be used as a quick and easy way to diagnose and report errors.
+Rays are deleted after 14 days after creation.**

 ## 1. Data Collection